Thursday, 3 July 2025

 Stress test for ‘t Kreng’s cooling system

 Today saw the final test for the cooling system of ‘t Kreng.
 And to be honest I wasn't looking forward to it!
 The weather forecast predicted temperatures off up to 32ºC in the area.
 Not very appealing from a driver’s comfort perspective.
-It indeed was rather hot in the car, though I needn’t have worried about the car itself or the cooling system.
+And with a measured maximum outdoor temperature of 31,4ºC it indeed was rather hot in the car.
+Though I needn’t have worried about the car itself or the cooling system.
 She behaved as if nothing had happened.
 With the water temperature gauge’s needle sitting rock steady at its normal position.
 But while waiting in a traffic cue at some roadworks I decided to capture the temperature gauge’s normal position.
 Guess what I noticed.
 And another pointer that I should use this car more often!
 (Since fitting the new water pump I have been using the car on a weekly basis.
 Covering on average 100 kilometres per week)

 For the rest the driving even was fairly enjoyable despite the heat.
 And I decided to make a stop to take some pictures at an often used location for my cars;